Symphony No. 3 (Bax): Music

 The opening movement begins with a soft bassoon solo which introduces the main melodic theme.
 The clarinet then joins the bassoon, followed by other instruments of the woodwind section in a relatively short lento moderato opening section.
 An accelerando then introduces the allegro moderato section which is based upon the opening melody from the bassoon.
 There is a long slow section in the middle of the movement before the allegro moderato material eventually returns at the conclusion.
 Unusually, Bax calls for a single anvil strike at the climax of this movement (his original intention had been more conventional, with a cymbal clash).

 The dreamy and calm second movement begins with a solo horn introducing the main motive.
 Throughout the movement there are many other brass solos (particularly trumpet), and the form of the movement is relatively simple.
 It closes peacefully and beautifully.

 The finale opens with a gong and repeated notes from the strings and woodwinds, which is then transformed into the main theme.
-The mood is inescapably optimistic, as though to exorcise the dark and wild moods of the first and second symphonies.
-It ends in a famous, peaceful and beautiful epilogue which makes a suitable close to the journey of the first three symphonies—which are in many ways linked, and are a cycle of their own.
+It ends in an epilogue which closes the first three symphonies—which are in many ways linked, and are a cycle of their own.